Ida Louise Jackson: Education

-Jackson had applied to teaching jobs in the Oakland Unified School District, but denied.
+Jackson had applied for teaching jobs in the Oakland Unified School District, but was denied.
 School officials had claimed that she was not qualified to teach.
 Instead of letting this stop her, Jackson enrolled at the University of California at Berkeley in 1920.
-At the time, she was one of the 17 Black students at the university.
+At the time, she was one of the seventeen Black students at the university.
 Despite the low number of Black students on campus, Jackson emphasized in an interview that there was a strong sense of camaraderie between the few African American students.
 Jackson added that she and another student had opened up their homes for social gatherings since there were few places for Black students to be in community.

 During her early years at Cal, she learned about the Alpha Kappa Alpha (AKA) sorority.
 She was impressed by the women of this organization and their strides in the field of education.
 Eager to create a safe space for Black women that also presented opportunities in education, Jackson worked to bring the Alpha Kappa Alpha sorority to Berkeley.
-She co-founded the Rho Chapter of Alpha Kappa Alpha on Berkeley’s campus as the school’s first Black sorority.
+She co-founded the Rho chapter of Alpha Kappa Alpha on Berkeley’s campus as the school’s first Black sorority.
+Many have incorrectly reported that the Kappa chapter of another sorority was first however, this is incorrect.
+None of the women were actual members of the other organization until September 1922.
 In 1922, Jackson earned a Bachelor of Arts Degree with a major in Education, Vocational Guidance, and Counseling.
 She then applied for a teaching position in the Oakland Public Schools, only to be told by administration that she was still not qualified.
-Determined to prove otherwise she earned a Master of Arts Degree from the University of California, Berkeley the following year.
+Determined to prove otherwise, she earned a Master of Arts Degree from the University of California, Berkeley, the following year.

 Although Jackson was able to secure teaching positions following her master’s program, her love for education did not end.
-In the 1930s she furthered her studies at Columbia University pursuing a doctorate in education.
-In addition, she returned to the University of California to seek the Administrative Credential in order to be certified by the State of California as a School Administrator.
+In the 1930s, she furthered her studies at Columbia University, pursuing a doctorate in education.
+In addition, she returned to the University of California to seek the Administrative Credential to be certified by the State of California as a School Administrator.
 By 1936, she was certified.